JUNE 2014 at the B&O in Baltimore

-Toddler Time is held at 10:30 a.m. on the first and third Wednesday of each month through October.
+Toddler Time is held at 10:30 a.m. on the first and third Wednesday of each month during the months of January, February, March, June, July, August, and September.
+Following are the dates it is held in the months of April, May, and October: April 2, May 21, & October 1.
 Children listen to a classic railroad story, create a craft, enjoy playtime at Choo Choo Blue Kids Zone, and take a kiddie train ride through Choo Choo Blueville – all included with paid admission.
 Recommended for ages 2-5.
 Please note that ride is not guaranteed with your visit and that the Museum reserves the right to cancel or change train rides in the event of inclement weather or equipment malfunction.
 Children programs start promptly on-time.

 The War Came By Train Lecture Series